zackbouz1/trainning-hangout/README.md

   - [x] Turn on the Project's Auto-archive items workflow to auto-archive completed items after 2 weeks
   - [ ] Switch to the paid plan
   - [ ] Delete the closed issues so they don't appear in the project

+#### p006.
+What are the different available options for adding issues and pull requests to a GitHub Project board?
+  - [ ] Only automatically using project workflows
+  - [x] individually, automatically, or in bulk
+  - [ ] Only individually or in bulk
+  - [ ] only manually

 ## GitHub Issues
 #### z101.In a free GitHub plan, what is the maximum number of people that can be assigned to an issue or PR in a public repository and in a private repository?